undistro/zora/docs/configuration/retain-issues.md

     Note that results are stored as CRDs in your Kubernetes cluster.
     Be cautious not to set a high value that could potentially affect the performance and storage capacity of your Kubernetes cluster

-!!! note
-    That applies only to Zora OSS.
-Zora Dashboard always shows results from the last scan.